 Certainly, the best time to trade security deposits for a down payment is different for everyone.
-If you’re thinking about switching from renting to owning, ask yourself these five questions to decide if you’re ready to embark on the home ownership adventure.

 Let’s not beat around the bush: Buying a home requires a substantial financial commitment.

 There’s the down payment, of course.
 “On average, you want to have a minimum of 5% to 7% of the cost of the home you’re targeting,” says Jason Harriman, a REALTOR® with San Antonio-based Heyl Real Estate Group at Keller Williams Realty.
 Then, add 3% to 6% more for closing costs, which will vary based on where you live and what taxes your state and city require you to pay.

 Tip: Keep in mind if you put down less than 20%, you’ll pay PMI, private mortgage insurance, which protects the lender in case of default.
 Usually, it’s about $50 to $200 a month.
 But once you reach a certain threshold on your loan to value ratio, you can cancel PMI.

 A healthy credit history is also important.
 Most borrowers will start to qualify for a mortgage with a minimum score of 620 — but the most competitive interest rates will be offered to those with a score of 700 or above.
 So if you haven’t started practicing those good credit habits yet, it’s time to start developing them.